jimburton/scrabble/chapters/Chapter5.md

 word with a prefix or suffix.
 For instance, playing tiles to make the word `FOULED`, or `BEFOUL` or even putting tiles before and after the word to make `BEFOULED`.
 The AI currently makes no attempt to do this.
-Nor does it try to make sure it gets the high possible score.
+Nor does it try to make sure it gets the highest possible score.
 As we will see, at the moment it just tries to play the longest word.
 We will talk about ways to improve this at the end of the chapter.